kuasarx/NanoPhp/Docs/Str.md

 // Output: "Substring found!"
 ```
 In this example, the method checks whether the string "Hello, World!" contains the substring "Hello."
 As the substring is present in the original string, it outputs "Substring found!".
 If the substring were not present, it would output "Substring not found!".
-This method is useful for quickly verifying the existence of specific substrings within strings and enables developers to take appropriate actions based on the results.
+This method is useful for quickly verifying the existence of specific substrings within strings and enables to take appropriate actions based on the results.

 ### `containsAny`